 - "The seats are comfortable and supportive, but some testers felt they were set too low making entry and exit a chore.
 Outward visibility isn't great, particularly to the rear." -- Consumer Guide (2014)

 - "Seats are comfy.
 Rear-seat legroom is just OK, as expected in a compact car." -- USA Today (2013)

-The 2014 Acura ILX comes standard with push-button start, dual-zone automatic climate control, a 5-inch color display, a rearview camera, Bluetooth phone and audio streaming and a seven-speaker stereo, which includes an 8-inch subwoofer, a USB port, an auxiliary input jack and Pandora Internet radio compatibility.
+Standard features in the 2015 Acura ILX include a rearview camera, Bluetooth, push-button start, dual-zone automatic climate control, a USB port, Pandora Internet radio compatibility and a seven-speaker stereo, which includes an 8-inch subwoofer.
 The technology package adds features like navigation and a more powerful 10-speaker ELS surround-sound audio system.

 - "Most controls are within easy reach, but there are a lot of buttons to study.
-In addition, some testers think the climate controls are mounted too low on the dash.
-Most of the cars we've tested were equipped with the Technology Package, which includes a navigation system.
-It doesn't absorb basic audio controls which a point in the ILX's favor, but some testers complain that its on-screen graphics look dated." -- Consumer Guide
+In addition, some testers think the climate controls are mounted too low on the dash." -- Consumer Guide (2014)

-At 12.3 cubic feet, the ILX’s trunk is not as large as the trunks in competitors like the Buick Verano or Acura TSX.
-The ILX has a folding rear seat, but it doesn’t split like many other models’ rear seats do, and it doesn’t fold completely flat.
-One critic wishes that the ILX had a split-folding rear seat, and says that its narrow pass-through limits cargo flexibility.
-Another critic thinks the ILX has ample trunk room.
+At 12.3 cubic feet, the ILX’s trunk is not as large as the trunks in competitors like the Buick Verano or BMW 2-Series.
+However, reviewers say that the ILX has a useful amount of space.
+The ILX’s rear seat folds almost completely flat, but it doesn’t split like many other models’ rear seats.
+A few critics wish that the ILX had a split-folding rear seat, and say that its narrow pass-through limits cargo flexibility.

 - "The ILX still had plenty of room for weekend errands." -- Autoweek (2013)